seysha-git/seysha-git/README.md

 ## 🙋 Fields of Interest: Energy and Process Control

-**Key topics include control and systems theory, software development, and data science.**
+**Subject interests include control and systems theory, statistics and data science.**

 ## 🏦 Education